Crack Green Beans (Stovetop, Oven & Crock Pot)

 Stovetop Instructions

-- In the same skillet with the bacon grease, over medium heat, add butter, soy sauce, brown sugar, garlic powder, onion powder, and Worcestershire sauce.
-Cook 3-5 minutes more until the mixture has thickened into a glaze and the sugar has dissolved.
+- Make the sauce/glaze: In the same skillet with the bacon grease, over medium heat, add butter, soy sauce, brown sugar, garlic powder, onion powder, and Worcestershire sauce.
+Increase heat to medium high and simmer 3-5 minutes more, stirring often, until the mixture has thickened into a glaze and the sugar has dissolved.

 Crockpot Instructions

-- Cook bacon as directed in stovetop instructions above.
-Add reserved bacon grease, green beans and all remaining ingredients to your crock pot.
-Give everything a good toss so beans are well-coated.
+- Cook the bacon as directed in stovetop instructions above.
+Add reserved bacon grease, green beans, and all remaining ingredients (except the cooked bacon) to your crock pot.
+Give everything a good toss so the beans are well-coated.
 Cook on low 4-5 hours or on high 2-3 hours.
 Stir in reserved bacon and serve.

 Oven Instructions